Indoor plants have become incredibly popular in recent years, but do house plants purify air? And to what extent?

 In high concentrations, these five pollutants can cause dizziness, headaches and irritation to nose, mouth and throat as well as liver and kidney damage.
 The results of NASA’s study showed two plants that work to reduce the levels of all five of these pollutants from indoors.
 These are peace lilies (Spatiphyllum ‘Mauna Loa’) and florist’s chrysanthemums (Chrysanthemum morifolium).

 During COVID-19 lockdowns, many of us decided to get our hands dirty and get into gardening – but was there any health benefit to this?

 In a study published in May 2021 in the journal Environmental Research, scientists studied 323 students and found that houseplants were linked to feelings of "being away while at home" providing a staycation for the mind that improves mental health.

-While it's unclear whether plants purify the air, a recent study from Princeton University finds that gardening is beneficial for physical and mental health.
+While the benefits of plants purifying the air is less certain, a recent study from Princeton University finds that gardening is beneficial for physical and mental health.
 While another study cited in the Journal Physiological Anthropology involving young adult males found that indoor gardening lowered stress responses compared to the demands of completing a computer task.
 When sitting in front of a computer and asked to complete a task, researchers identified an increase in blood pressure, heart rate, and stress that wasn't present when the same group was gardening.